FroCode/HelpshiftUnity/README.md

 ##
 # HelpshiftUnity

 Welcome to the `HelpshiftUnity` project!
-This repository houses the integration of Helpshift's support platform with Unity, enabling Unity developers to easily incorporate customer support features directly into their applications.
+This repository houses the integration of My Helpshift's support platform (frocode.helpshift) with Unity.

 ## Getting Started